realharshgautam/House-Price-Estimator/README.md

 ## Usage

 To use the Real-Estate Price Predictor:
-1. Clone the repository to your local machine.
+1. Install the required dependencies by running: `pip install -r requirements.txt`.
-2. Install the required dependencies specified in the `requirements.txt` file.
+2. Clone the repository to your local machine.
 3. Preprocess the dataset and train the machine learning models using the provided scripts.
 4. Use the trained models to predict real-estate prices for new properties.
 5. Evaluate the performance of the models using the provided evaluation metrics.